 PURPOSE

-Establishes an academic progress standard for degree/certificate seeking students.
+Establishes an academic progress standard for all non-high school students (anyone with a program code not equal to NA.HIGHSCHOOL).
+Academic standing allows the college to provide support when needed and allows a student to successfully progress towards degree requirements and minimize financial aid loan debt.

 SUMMARY

-All degree/certificate seeking students enrolling in 6 credits or more each term will be required to maintain a minimum term GPA of 2.0 and complete at least 50% of their attempted credits.
+All non-high school students enrolling in 4 credits or more each term will be required to maintain a minimum term GPA of 2.0 and complete at least 50% of their attempted credits.

 STANDARD